textX/Arpeggio/docs/about/contributing.md

 1. Fork the [project on github](https://github.com/igordejanovic/Arpeggio/).
 1. Clone your fork.

+    To clone source repository with git and install for development do:

+        $ git clone git@github.com:your_user_name/Arpeggio.git
+        $ cd Arpeggio
+        $ python setup.py develop

 1. Make a branch for the new feature and switch to it.
 1. Make one or more commits.
 1. Push your branch to github.